albertarcuri/albertarcuri/README.md

 ## ✨ Sr. Ruby on Rails Developer ✨

-I am a full-stack developer who specializes in Ruby and JavaScript-based web development.
-Specifically, I have been working with Ruby on Rails for back-end development over the last 9 years.
-I also have extensive experience with front-end development using React, Angular, JavaScript, TypeScript, HTML, CSS, Bootstrap, Tailwind CSS, and more.
+I am a full-stack Ruby developer and my specialties include Ruby, Ruby on Rails, JavaScript, React, Vue.js, PostgreSQL, GraphQL, AWS, and more.
 Below you can see my skill sets in detail:

-• Ruby, Ruby on Rails
+• Ruby, Ruby on Rails, Elixir
-• JavaScript, TypeScript, React, Angular, Node.js
+• JavaScript, TypeScript, React, Vue.js, Node.js
-• HTML, CSS, Bootstrap, Material-UI, Tailwind CSS
+• HTML, CSS, Bootstrap, Tailwind CSS
-• Ajax, JSON, XML
-• MySQL, PostgreSQL, MongoDB, Redis, RabbitMQ
+• MySQL, PostgreSQL, MongoDB
 • RESTful API
 • GraphQL
-• ElasticSearch
 • AWS, Heroku, Firebase

-As a strong team player and problem-solver, I have a proven record of planning, coordinating, and executing elegant projects from the ground up.
-I have a strong focus on best practices and prefer to get things done right the first time so you don't have to keep coming back to them.

-You can also expect my communication to be prompt, polite, and friendly.
-If you have any projects where you feel I can help out, please don't hesitate to get in touch!
+• Git, Jira, Asana, Trello

+While my preference leans toward backend development, I create responsive full-stack web applications that are modular, testable, and scalable.
+From large-scale design concepts to design details, I am committed to delivering a final product that looks and feels polished.

+I also have a strong entrepreneurial spirit and problem-solving mentality and I am passionate about developing products that make a positive impact on the world.
+The ability to type lines of text to help solve real-world problems fuels my energy.

+On a personal level, I am a motorcycle enthusiast and outdoor adventurer with interests that include golfing and snowboarding.
+The sense of exploration in these activities makes me want to learn more, and I share this same outlook when it comes to learning new technologies.
+Hopefully, I get to join you in work worth doing.

 ## ✨ Skills ✨